FAQs

 As a self-regulated health professional, you are in the best position to determine which procedures you are competent to perform, and you are ultimately responsible to ensure that you are competent to provide the medical radiation or imaging services required by patients within a particular practice setting.
 If you are not competent to perform a procedure, then you must not perform it and must take appropriate action to address the situation.

-Members can attain the competencies necessary to perform a procedure in another specialty in several ways including on the job training, supervised clinical training from a colleague member who practices in that specialty, theoretical course work, or by completing a post-graduate certificate program offered by an educational institute or professional association.
+Registrants can attain the competencies necessary to perform a procedure in another specialty in several ways including on the job training, supervised clinical training from a colleague member who practices in that specialty, theoretical course work, or by completing a post-graduate certificate program offered by an educational institute or professional association.

-Members are also responsible for meeting any training or qualifications required by their workplace to perform procedures in that practice setting.
+Registrants are also responsible for meeting any training or qualifications required by their workplace to perform procedures in that practice setting.
 MRITs and facility administrators are encouraged to keep records of any additional education and training completed.

 • an MRT(N) who practices in PET/CT and also applies ionizing radiation to patients for CT procedures in the diagnostic imaging department